twpayne/chezmoi/docs/HOWTO.md

 Windows Credentials Manager (on Windows) via the [`zalando/go-keyring`](https://github.com/zalando/go-keyring) library.

-Set passwords with:
+Set values with:

     $ chezmoi keyring set --service=<service> --user=<user>
-    Password: xxxxxxxx
+    Value: xxxxxxxx

-The password can then be used in templates using the `keyring` function which takes the service and user as arguments.
+The value can then be used in templates using the `keyring` function which takes the service and user as arguments.

 For example, save a GitHub access token in keyring with:

     $ chezmoi keyring set --service=github --user=<github-username>
-    Password: xxxxxxxx
+    Value: xxxxxxxx

 and then include it in your `~/.gitconfig` file with: